learn-co-curriculum/phase-0-javascript-events/README.md

 ## Introduction

-We've experimented with selecting and manipulate nodes in the DOM using JavaScript.
-We've also experimented with creating and removing elements.
+We've experimented with selecting and manipulate nodes in the DOM using
-Wouldn't it be more interesting if we made those types of thing happen when we did something—such as clicked on an element, pushed a button, or moved our mouse?
-Those actions are called "events."
-In JavaScript we can "listen" for events and use them to call functions that update the DOM.
+JavaScript: deleting nodes, editing nodes, etc. Web applications do work like this in response to _events_ to communicate to application users that something has changed (moved from "normal" status to "liked" status).
+So a "click" _event_ might trigger the work to change a DOM element from green to red.

+In JavaScript we

+1. Tell DOM nodes to "listen" for events...
+2. ...and when they receive that event they "run" some amount of work stored in a _function_

 In this lesson, we'll learn how to do just that.
+Don't worry if _functions_ are new to you.
+We'll cover them in greater depth once you've had a chance to work with them.

 ## Define a JavaScript Event

-JavaScript has event handlers that respond to user actions—user actions such as mouse clicks, key presses, or window resizing.
+JavaScript has event handlers that respond to user actions such as mouse clicks, key presses, or window resizing.
 We can define code that will be run when those events happen.

-JavaScript allows us to bind—or connect—functions to particular events.
-We create a function, and then tell the browser to run that function whenever that event happens.

 ## Identify Different Types of User Events